OstlerDev/TokenlyPublisherBridge/README.md

 	"message": "txid"	# This variable will be filled in on success.
 If success is false, `error` will be used instead of `message`.
 }
 ```

-## Config
-Info about the config file will be here.

 ## License
 This project will remain closed source until version 1.0 is completed.
 It will then be open sourced under the GNU GPL v3.0.